 The drive formatting and file copying process might take several minutes, depending on the speed of your USB drive.
 After the drive is ready, click Finish.

-If you prefer to create a bootable CD or DVD System Repair Disc, click the Create a system repair disc with a CD or DVD instead link in the bottom of the Connect a USB flash drive window.
+If you prefer to create a bootable CD or DVD System Repair Disc (possible in Windows 8 only), click the Create a system repair disc with a CD or DVD instead link in the bottom of the Connect a USB flash drive window.

 Create a system repair disc window opens.
 Select the correct drive and click Create disc.